Susan diRende - co-Founder

 Michelle Clay - Executive Director

 Michelle is a freelance editor and filmmaker from Baltimore, Maryland.
+With two feature films to her writing & directing credit, she is actively working on her third.
 She has worked in film and television for over a decade and was an award recipient for screenwriting in the inaugural year of Broad Humor.
 She has helped with the festival ever since.

 One of the best stage managers there is, Jenny works where and when she pleases, and, luckily, Broad Humor pleases her.
 When not managing, she writes, and is currently finishing her book on figure modeling, "Drawing from the Nude."